 Sea otters are the heaviest mustelids (members of the weasel family, Mustelidae), but are one of the smallest marine mammals.
 Sea otters have thick fur coats for insulation, and they tend to spend more time in the water than on the land.

 The snowshoe hare’s coat changes color from brown in the summer to white in the winter.
-It gets its name from its large, furry-soled hind feed, which prevent it from sinking in the snow.
+This provides year-round camouflage.

-The walrus is easy to recognise with its large tusks, long whiskers, and short flippers.
-These large, heavy creatures used to be hunted for their meat and fat.
+The walrus is easy to recognise with its long tusks and distinctive whiskers.
+These powerful animals used to be hunted for their meat and fat.
 This practice has now been banned in order to protect the species.